Semilattices and their tensor products

 Positive integers least common multiple 1

-Keeping order between things in a distributed system is hard; commutativity and associativity are useful because they mean order does not matter.
+Semilattices are particularly useful in distributed programming.
+Determining order between events in a distributed system is hard; commutativity and associativity mean order does not matter.
 Likewise, idempotence means that multiplicity does not matter, and reliably avoiding or detecting duplication can also be difficult or expensive.
 A bottom element is convenient, serving as an “initial value” or “null message”; a natural usually exists, and if not, it’s easy to add one.

 For example, consider convergent replicated datatypes, a technique for building eventually consistent distributed systems — systems whose nodes can operate entirely independently, and may temporarily diverge, but eventually arrive at the same state if allowed to communicate.
 CvRDTs represent the system’s state using a type equipped with an idempotent, commutative, associative merge function, used to combine distinct nodes’ states.
 This merge function is just a semilattice join by another name!